-The image mean algorithm requires the use of a dark-sky mask, which will allow the software to ignore all areas of the image that are not dark sky.
+The Image Mean algorithm operates on the same principle as the Overclocked Pixels method, but requires a bit more attention on the part of the user.
+In order for the software to be able to ignore all bright areas of the image, a dark sky mask must be used.
 The mask format is binary, with 0 indicating the dark background or sky pixels that will be used in the calculation, and 1 indicating masked pixels.
 This mask can either be created externally by the user, saved as a VICAR image, and read into CISSCAL using the "Choose mask file" option, or it can be created automatically by using the "Auto mask" feature.
 If "Auto mask" is selected, CISSCAL will create a mask based on the threshold and pixel range variables supplied by the user.
 Threshold is simply the DN value below which the image is assumed to be dark sky - if no threshold is supplied (i.e. the parameter field is left as 0.0) then a threshold will be automatically calculated.
 Note, however, that this automatic threshold calculation assumes the image is a star field, so for images with large non-stellar bright regions, the calculated threshold may not reflect the ideal cut-off.

-The pixel range parameter simply specifies how much smoothing is performed on the image before creating the mask.
+The pixel range parameter specifies how much smoothing is performed on the image before creating the mask.
 A default value of 9.0 is good for most cases.
 Higher values will create a more conservative mask (that is, more of the image will be masked, and less will be considered dark sky).
 Once a mask file has been read in or the "Auto Mask" parameters chosen, the user can display the mask by clicking the "Show Mask" button.
 In most cases, judicious use of the image display and "Show Mask" features should allow the user to establish the appropriate values for threshold and pixel range.